xsf/xmpp.org/content/blog/2022-06-21-On-Boarding-Experience-PawBud.md

 That mentality has grown stronger over the years and yes, I am not on any social media except Reddit, which I occasionally use to text my friends.
 Hence, XSF was a no-brainer for me, plus I wanted to learn Javascript well, so I only submitted one proposal, which was for Converse.

-This was a personal and a non-technical blog, to be honest, I am still figuring out how to write blogs as this is my first blog.
-I think I will start writing more technical and project-related blogs after this.
+This was a personal and a non-technical blog post.
+To be honest, I am still figuring out how to write blogs, as this is my first blog post.
+I think I will start writing more technical and project-related blog posts after this.

 ### Acknowledgement